Continuing Education Activity

 - Erythrose peribuccale pigmentaire of Brocq typically appears as a brown-red pigmentation around the mouth, sparing the vermillion border.
 It may result from photodynamic molecules present in cosmetics.

-Histologically, these diseases are marked by a lichenoid reaction, added the other characteristic findings.
+Histologically, these diseases are marked by a lichenoid reaction, added to the other characteristic findings.

 - Nevus of Ota and Hory nevus